You are here: Home / Part 5 Confrontation with the King (Lessons #105–150) / Chapter 2 (#108–114) / Lesson 109 – The Virgin Birth: Prophetic Necessity

 Jesus could claim “I do always the things,” that’s His claim to perfection, to moral perfection.
 Jesus Christ having a sinless, though genuine humanity could qualify as a sacrificial lamb without spot, without blemish.
 Remember in the Old Testament they had to have a lamb without blemish.
 Why do they keep doing that?
 To set up a category of thinking for people, so that believer will be equipped, so that when the real Lamb came, all the mental categories, all the logic, all the thought forms were in place so we could interpret this guy.
 Now we understand why they went to a lamb “without spot,” because Jesus Christ had to go to the cross without any sin, because if He had any sin, he would have had to pay for His own sin.
 He can’t be a substitutionary atonement for us if He Himself has His own sin to deal with.
 So all three categories of sin…

 On page 24 there follows a speculation, and I offer this as a speculation, it’s not part of theology, but I think it’s an intriguing speculation, and I think Dr. Custance, who was a godly Canadian physiologist, has some interesting insights here biologically.
 I think it well may be true.
 “The exact problem is how Jesus could gain true humanity without the indwelling sin nature (inherent sin to be distinguished from the previously mentioned imputed sin).
-The Canadian physiologist, Dr. Arthur Custance has produced a fascinating study on the transmission of inherent sin from Adam to all humanity.
+The Canadian physiologist, Dr. Arthur Custance has produced a fascinating study [The Seed of the Woman] on the transmission of inherent sin from Adam to all humanity.
 He points out that the prophecy in Genesis 3:35 speaks of a ‘seed of the woman,’ not the seed of Adam, which is a strange usage for the word ‘seed.’ ” The word “seed” here in the Greek is translated sperma, now when have females produced sperm.
 That’s the text; the text says that, “the sperm of the woman.”
 What on earth is that?
 “He utilizes modern anatomical research that points to the conditional immortality of the female ova.”
 Let’s follow him here.
 This guy is not ignorant of human anatomy; he worked on it for 35 years.

 He writes: “ ‘The seed of the woman is the only remnant that has retained the original immortality possessed by our first parents.
 By contrast, the seed of man and the body cells of both the man and the woman have been mortalized.’”
 Let me draw a diagram that he uses to explain this.
 The idea is that we have what we call germ plasm, that’s old biological terms for all the information, all the biological structures that are necessary to make a baby.
 After this germ plasm multiplies you get specialized cells out here called body cells.
 But something happens here.
 At some point in the biological development, a miraculous thing occurs, the cells that have all the information in them, suddenly produce cells that are specialists, they’re going to make an ear, they’re going to make a leg, going to make a fingernail.
 But the cells that those cells came from weren’t, they were general cells, they could have made anything.
 One of those massively complicated things that God has built in and we just take it for granted.